What Palm Trees Are Native To United States (with Pictures)

 14 Palm Trees That Are Native to the United States

-The naturalization process happens when the palms escape cultivation and begin to propagate on their own.
-Of course, the soil and the climate must be suitable.
+In addition to 14 types of palms, there are 2 palm species, the coconut, and date, that became naturalized a long time ago.
+The naturalization process happens when the palms escape from cultivation and start to propagate on their own.
+Of course, the soil and the climate have to be sufficient enough.

 1. Buccaneer Palm Tree (Pseudophoenix sargentii)